I found myself running more but running less.

 When reading this article, what one thing sticks out to you?
 Take that one thing and implement it.

-“The smallest of implementations is always worth more than the grandest of ideas” (Robin Sharma)
+“The smallest of implementations is always worth more than the grandest of intentions” (Robin Sharma)

 3. TREAT THE OTHER LIMITING FACTORS